School holiday data for travel and publishing teams

 - "When to go" callouts on destination guides and hotel pages — surface the quietest weeks automatically

-- Holiday pressure widgets embedded in flight and package search results
+- School-holiday demand widgets embedded in flight and package search results

 - Travel calendar tools and planning features for OTAs and booking platforms